Part 1: immersion

 In normal operation, during solar scans, the gain of the camera must not exceed 200 (in the ZWO frame of reference, equivalent to 20 dB).
 Above the noise becomes very visible.
 A gain of 100 is perfect, and a lower gain is even better.
 This gain is adjusted according to the exposure time - see next section.

-An equatorial mount is essential for this operation in order to guarantee orthogonality between the direction of scrolling and the long axis of the slit.
-In other words, the image of the disc at the focus of the telescope or refractor must move at right angles to the long direction of the Sol'Ex slit.
-It is strongly recommended to respect this perpendicularity without exceeding an error of 1 degree.
-If the angle error is 2°, you will be able to take images of the Sun and process them, but certain defects in the images can then become troublesome for some applications.
-This means that you must properly orient Sol'Ex in relation to the refractor and its attachment to the mount (see the videos to follow).
-Make marks if you assemble and disassemble Sol'Ex from the shooting instrument.
+An equatorial mount is a practical way of guaranteeing orthogonality between the direction of scrolling and the long axis of the slit, and thus facilitating the use of the instrument.
+In other words, the image of the disk viewed through the telescope or refractor moves here at right angles to the long axis of the Sol'Ex slit.
+It is recommended to respect this perpendicularity to better than 1 degree for comfortable use of the Sol'Ex and for certain advanced applications that require good geometric corrections of the disk image (magnetogram, ...).
+This means you need to orientate Sol'Ex correctly in relation to the telescope and its mount (see the videos below).
+Make sure you mark your bearings when mounting and dismounting Sol'Ex from the camera.

 I also recommend performing the scan along the right ascension axis (not the declination), (1) for astrophysical reasons (Doppler measurements, see below), (2) because the scan is often more regular in right ascension, (3) because it is more logical and natural.